jktr/matplotlib-backend-kitty/README.md

 ```

 If you set your matplotlib to interactive mode via
-`matplotlib.pyplot.ion()` or by running python as
+`matplotlib.pyplot.ion()` or by running an interactive python
-`python -i`, non-empty figures are drawn on construction
+shell like `python` or `ipython`, non-empty figures are drawn on
-where possible.
-This allows you to use pandas' `plot()`
+construction where possible.
+This allows you to use pandas'
-calls directly, without calling `plt.show()`, and still
+`plot()` calls directly, without calling `plt.show()`, and still
 enables you to manually construct and `plt.show()`.

 If your matplotlib is in non-interactive mode,
 you can construct your figures as usual, and then call
 `plt.show()` to render them to your terminal.
 This
-works from both a repl and when running scripts.
+works both from scripts and from a repl.

 Figures are resized to the size of your terminal by default.
 If you'd rather control the sizing of figures manually,